 My first recommendation for students of all kinds is a great note taking app.
 Nothing beats the flexibility of Evernote.
-Students can type their notes directly into the app and add a picture of the instructor’s white board to their notes.
-They can also make reminders, create to do lists, and take internet research or notes from a textbook and add it all into the same note or notebook.
+Students can type their notes directly into the app and add a picture of the instructor’s whiteboard to their notes.
+They can also make reminders, create to-do lists, and take internet research or notes from a textbook and add it all into the same note or notebook.
 Students can share, edit and amend notes as needed.
 If a student prefers handwritten notes, Penultimate (iPad only) works seamlessly with Evernote.
 Any photographed or handwritten note becomes searchable text within Evernote.
 This means no more searching through notebooks for that one impossible to find note.
 With an Evernote Plus or Premium subscription, the students can access their notes on a mobile device without an internet connection.
-Until September 30th, Evernote is offering students 75% off an annual subscription to it’s premium version!
+Evernote is offering students a 50% discount with their .edu email address.

 Google Drive and Dropbox are the best apps for sharing documents with groups.
 Students can open word docs, presentations, and spreadsheets and make edits for everyone else in the group to review.
 Group projects just got easier and more convenient!

 Easy Bib is bibliography citation app.
 I wish I had this when I was in college!
 There is an online version via their website, an add-on for Google Docs and a mobile application with a barcode scanner.
 With this app, students enter the title of a book, website, journal, film, etc., and the app generates the citation for your bibliography.
 The citation can be generated in a number of common formats like MLA or APA.
 The mobile app can scan a book’s barcode to generate a citation!

 One of the best student apps to help them save time is their school app.
 Most colleges and universities have apps with a school calendar, bus routes, maps, and links to other important sites.